dariansal/graphs-deep-learning-explainability/README.md

   - GIN Test Accuracy: 99.50%
   - Fine-tuned GIN Test Accuracy: 100.00%

+- **PGExplainer:**
+- Overall accuracy cannot be currently evaluated due to lack of ground truth labels for motif edges (In Progress)

 ## Future Plans
+- [In Progress] Investigate why PGExplainer made decision to identify important edges as the least important before temporary fix (detailed in `BA2-PGExplainer-methodology-report.md`)
 - [In Progress] Evaluate PGExplainer for the entire dataset
 - Implement PGExplainer from scratch
 - Research different explainability models to address out-of-distribution (OOD) problems for training explainers (i.e., explainable subgraph is OOD when fed back into graph classification model)